 Public/Private Toggle: This toggle determines whether your project will be publicly available to everybody or only visible to you.
-Public project can be seen, copied, and downloaded by any SimScale user.
-In order to create private projects you require a Professional SimScale account.
+A public project can be seen, copied, and downloaded by any SimScale user.
+In order to create private projects, you require a Professional SimScale account.
 See Plans & Pricing to upgrade or start your Professional trial.

 Category: The category selection allows you to categorize your project based on industry.
 Choosing a category will help your project rank higher in the SimScale Public Projects Library.

-Advanced Settings: In the advanced settings you can choose whether to use SI or Imperial units as well as already choose to upload a CAD model into your project.
-(CAD upload is also still possible after project creation of course.)
+Advanced Settings: In the advanced settings you can choose whether to use SI or Imperial units to interact with the CAD model that you choose to upload into your project.

-Once the project is created, you’ll automatically be redirected to the SimScale simulation platform (“Workbench“).
+Once the project is created, you’ll automatically be redirected to the SimScale simulation platform i.e. the Workbench.

-The Workbench is the component in which you’ll work on your simulations.
-Besides basic CAD manipulation features, at contains the simulation designer as well as the online post-processor.
+The Workbench is that component in which you’ll work on your simulations.
+Besides basic CAD manipulation features, it contains the simulation and mesh setup as well as the online post-processor.

-Here a short description of the main interface components of the workbench.
+Here is a short description of the main interface components of the Workbench.
 The nomenclature introduced here will be used throughout the documentation.

-Navigation Tree: The simulation tree occupies the whole left-side panel of the workbench an contains a list of all geometries (CAD models) that were imported into the project in the top (“Geometry Tree”) as well as a list of all simulations below (“Simulation Tree”).
+Navigation Tree: The simulation tree occupies the whole left-side panel of the workbench and contains a list of all geometries (CAD models) and meshes that were imported into the project at the top (“Geometry Tree”) as well as a list of all simulations below (“Simulation Tree”).
 One project can contain multiple geometries and simulations.
-Each simulation is represented in form of a tree.
+Each simulation is represented in the form of a tree.
 The tree, depending on the analysis type chosen, will expose all settings that are required to start the simulation.
-It’s advised to complete the simulation setup along the tree from top to bottom.
+It’s advised to complete the simulation set up along the tree from top to bottom.

 Settings Panel: The settings panel is where you can actually change the setup of your simulations.
 Click on a node in the tree to open the respective settings panel.
-Use the check mark button in the top of the panel to save any changes and close the panel (or simply hit Enter).
-Or click the close button to simply close and discard any changes made (or hit Esc).
-Your changes will automatically be saved if you navigate to another settings panel via the simulation tree.
+Use the checkmark button at the top of the panel to save any changes and close the panel (or simply hit Enter).
+Click the close button to simply close and discard any changes made (or hit Esc).
+Note that your changes will automatically be saved if you navigate to another settings panel via the simulation tree.

-Viewer Toolbar: The viewer toolbar contains the main controls for interacting with the viewer.
-Besides the view mode and render mode controls, the viewer toolbars primary controls include the selection mode picker.
-Here you can choose whether to select whole bodies, faces, edges or nodes, which is often required to properly define your simulation setup.
+Viewer Toolbar: The viewer toolbar (from left to right) contains the main controls for interacting with the viewer.
+Besides the view mode and render mode controls, the viewer toolbar’s primary controls include the selection mode picker.
+Here you can choose whether to select whole bodies (volumes), faces, edges, or nodes, which is often required to properly define your simulation setup.
 The viewer toolbar also contains the toggle for box selection as well as the mesh clip feature.

 Viewer: The viewer is the core of the interface.
 It contains the entire scene of the simulation, including the original geometry (or mesh) as well as any additional geometry primitives.
 Use the viewer to inspect your setup and to make selections and assignments.